HienDinh3010/blog/README.md

 </table>

 - Consider a scenario where the number of requests to our application varies throughout the day.
 For example, at 10 AM, there is a high volume of requests, but by 10 PM, the workload decreases significantly.
 In such cases, we can optimize resource usage by turning off the second virtual machine at 10 PM.

+Docker
+- Docker creates and manages containers.
+A container is an isolated computing environment including everything we need to run an application.
+- In our blog application, each service runs within its own container.
+We can also duplicate the container for a service to scale application.
+- Why we need to use docker?
+Because (1) Running our app right now makes big assumptions about our environment.
+(2) Running our app requires precise knowledge of how to start it (npm start) => Docker solves both issues.
+Containers wrap up everything we need for an application, how to start and run it.

+Kubernetes Cluster
+- K8s includes list of nodes
+- Based on config file, K8s will create containers.
+- k8s makes sure the communication between containers is smooth.
+We don't care how many duplicated containers of a post service, we only need to tell k8s "Hi, from event bus, I want to call post service". k8s will take care of the rest.